CPNV-ES/lin2_visalli_lacombe/projet.md

 *
 GRANT ALL PRIVILEGES ON nomdevotredb.* TO 'nomdevotreutilisateur'@'%' WITH GRANT OPTION;

+REVOKE DROP ON tutorial_database.* FROM 'testuser'@'localhost';

+GRANT DROP ON TABLE thedatabase.* TO user1

 ## Attribué un espace personnel à un utilisateur

 * adduser nom-utilisateur